MrVantes/github-activity/README.md

-Here is a README for the **GitHub Activity Tracker** (assumed to be a command-line tool for tracking GitHub events like pushes, issues, etc.):

----

 # GitHub Activity Tracker

 A command-line tool built in Golang to track your GitHub activities, such as commits, issues, pull requests, and more, for a given user.